vuongducphuong/documentation/content/applications/inventory_and_mrp/manufacturing/quality_control/quality_alerts.rst

 Configuring quality control points is a great way to ensure that quality checks are performed at routine stages during specific operations.
 However, quality issues can often appear outside of these scheduled checks.
-Using Odoo *Quality*, users can create quality alerts for issues that are not detected by automated processes.
+Using Leansoft *Quality*, users can create quality alerts for issues that are not detected by automated processes.

 .. seealso::